arijatipermana/Adapta-OSX/README.md

 # Adapta-OSX
-Adapta-OSX is Xfce window manager (XFWM) Theme  like OSX for Adapta Theme
+Adapta-OSX is Xfce window manager (XFWM4) Theme  like OSX for Adapta Theme

 This theme is based on
   - Adapta Theme of adapta-project : https://github.com/adapta-project/adapta-gtk-theme